 If people in your organization store passwords in the contacts or notes application or Excel then congratulations, your organization is using a password manager!
 Here is the bad news… You are using a really bad password manager.
 Your business’ passwords are not encrypted.
 You are storing your business’ most confidential information in something that it was not designed for.
 This data may be replicated all over.
 If an attacker were able to compromise this application then they would have access to all of your organization’s passwords.

 Several high-profile cybersecurity breaches occurred in part to storing passwords in Word and Excel documents.
 For instance, the

 Sony data breach included a directory named “Password” that contained Word and Excel files with passwords!

 If you stored passwords in another application, then you have already made the leap that you need a password manager.
 Now the next step is to use an application that is designed for the task.

 Should you put all your password eggs in one password manager basket?

-While you might recognize the problems identified above, you may still be skeptical about using a password manager.
-The main argument being- The password manager isn’t necessarily impenetrable.
+While you might recognize the problems identified above, you may still be wondering if it is safe to keep passwords in a password manager.
+The main argument being- the password manager isn’t necessarily impenetrable.
 So, if your master password is compromised, the bad guys would have all of your credentials.

-Before you balk at a password manager, let’s review the key benefits:
+Before you balk at a corporate password manager, let’s review the key benefits: